AadityaGupta/blog-spider/README.md

 Put the exe file in an empty folder, and run it.

-or install via pip

-    pip install blogspider

 ##Dependencies

 [pywin32](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20218/)

-##Testing

 ##Note

-Input: bogspot.com/wordpress.com ID and format you want to save.
+Input: bogspot.com/wordpress.com ID and format (txt or doc) you want to save.

 Output (to a local folder the python program runs):